 AYLESBURY & DISTRICT TABLE TENNIS LEAGUE

-NOTES: Changes approved by the 2017 AGM are shown in italics.
+NOTES: Changes approved by the 2017 and 2018 AGMs are shown in bold italics.
 Table Tennis England is the trading name of the English Table Tennis Association Ltd.

 The League shall be called the 'Aylesbury & District Table Tennis League'.

 The League shall be open to accept affiliation from any club located within a reasonable distance of Aylesbury accepting its rules and whose playing conditions are deemed acceptable by the Executive Committee.